July 12, 2023

 Virginia has a two-year budget process.

 Each December, the governor introduces a budget proposal.
-For even-numbered legislative years, the governor proposes a budget for the upcoming two fiscal years and changes to the current-year budget, and for odd-numbered legislative years, it’s a set of proposed amendments to the current two-year budget.
-That meant that in December 2022, ahead of the 2023 session, Governor Youngkin proposed a set of changes to the current two-year budget that covers this fiscal year (which started July 1, 2022) and the upcoming fiscal year (which starts July 1, 2023).
+For even-numbered legislative years, such as this year, the governor proposes a budget for the upcoming two fiscal years and changes to the current-year budget, and for odd-numbered legislative years, it’s a set of proposed amendments to the current two-year budget.
+On December 20, 2023, ahead of the 2024 session, Governor Youngkin proposed a new two-year budget that will cover the fiscal year that starts July 1, 2024, and the next one that starts July 1, 2025, as well as changes to the current fiscal year budget (which started July 1, 2023).

 Next, during the legislative session, the House and Senate each propose amendments to the governor’s proposal.
 After each legislative chamber rejects the other’s proposal, the House and Senate appoint “conferees” who negotiate a deal and present a “conference report” that the House and Senate then approve.

-Then, the governor has the opportunity to propose amendments and line-item vetoes to the budget, which the legislature then votes up or down.
-If everything runs on time, that happens during the “reconvened” session on the sixth (or seventh) Wednesday after the end of the regular session.
+Then, the governor has the opportunity to propose amendments and line-item vetoes to the budget, which the legislature then votes to approve or reject.
+The governor’s budget amendments must be approved by a simple majority of each chamber to succeed.
+Line-item vetoes can only be overridden by a two-thirds supermajority in both chambers.
+There are constitutional limits to the Governor’s line-item veto power.
+If everything runs on time, the legislature votes on the governor’s proposed amendments and line-item vetoes during the “reconvened” session on the sixth (or seventh) Wednesday after the end of the regular session.

 Category: